rohithr8484/portal-keys-flow/README.md

 ## Important Code Snippets

-The snippets below are the load-bearing pieces of PayGrid — each maps directly to a feature described above.
+The snippets below are showing how load-bearing pieces of PayGrid — maps directly to a feature described above.

 ### 1. Bootstrapping the Universal Account (Particle)